100% client-side — verify in your network tab

 Common uses

-Random hex strings are the standard shape for framework secrets: Rails' SECRET_KEY_BASE, Django's SECRET_KEY, Flask session keys, Express/cookie signing secrets, webhook signing tokens, or raw key material for AES-256 (32 bytes) and HMAC.
+Random hex strings are the standard shape for framework secrets: Rails' secret_key_base, Django's SECRET_KEY, Flask's SECRET_KEY, Express/cookie signing secrets, webhook signing tokens, or raw key material for AES-256 (32 bytes) and HMAC.
 This generator is the browser equivalent of openssl rand -hex 32 — same entropy, no terminal needed.

 Which size should I pick?